About Us

 - For the general administration of policies, including the collection or refunding of premiums, paying of claims, processing and facilitating other payments.

-- Contacting you in order to arrange the renewal of a policy
+- Contacting you to arrange the renewal of a policy

 These activities will involve us sharing your personal data with insurers and may involve our sharing it with other insurance intermediaries, advisers, agents, contractors, and service and finance providers.
 This is normal practice within the insurance industry where it is necessary to share information in order to place, quantify and underwrite risks, to assess overall risk exposure and to process claims.
 It is also necessary to determine the premium payable and to administer our business.